DCC-EX/mkdocs-test/docs/diy/30-nucleo.md

 - Nucleo-144 - Ethernet is onboard/included with F429ZI and F439ZI
   &nbsp; &nbsp; &nbsp; &nbsp; hint:  minimal cost difference; Mikey likes it!

 - Nucleo boards are quality products.
-Pricing is best when purchased from st.com or one of their distributors.
+  -- Pricing is best when purchased from st.com or one of their distributors:
-  &nbsp; &nbsp; &nbsp; &nbsp; TODO - link to distributors list
+  &nbsp; &nbsp; Digikey, Farnell, Mouser

 - Nucleo-64
   Why would someone go this route vs. Nucleo-144 or CSB1/ESP32-WROOM?
   -- More pins than ESP32
   -- More memory than Mega
   -- F411RE could be used as EX-IOExpander
   -- Already have EX8874 and WiFi shield and/or want the smaller size